Recording legal residence status 106-06020050

 Immigration Datalink and verification of legal residence

-Customers may be required to provide documentation confirming their legal residence status prior to this date.
+Customers may be required to provide documentation confirming their legal residence status prior to 1 September 1994.

-If information has been provided directly through the Immigration Datalink, the residence information from this source will take precedence over any conflicting information provided by the customer.
+Information from the Immigration Datalink takes precedence over any conflicting information provided by the customer.

 Depending on the assessment, the system uses residence information on the Legal Residence (RSLEG), Country of Residence (CRES) and Immigration Advised Movements (RSIM) screens to assess whether the customer:

-• has served any waiting period or qualifying residence period, or
+- has served the NARWP or qualifying residence period, or

 Note: a non-protected Special Category visa (SCV) holder who has lived in Australia and/or Norfolk Island continuously for at least 10 years immediately before claiming may qualify for JobSeeker Payment (JSP) or Youth Allowance (YA) under the New Zealand 10 year residence exemption.